 | ||1.
 1% of Net profit on new business developed by Mr. Umesh Chavan. |

 | ||2.
 10% on Cost reduction achieved in material and direct manufacturing costs every year as compared to previous financial years. |

-Particulars of Employees whose remuneration aggregated to Rs.
-1.02 Crore per annum or Rs.5 lakhs per month during FY 2015-16
+Particulars of Top Ten Employees in terms of remuneration drawn and the name of everyemployee whose remuneration aggregated to Rs.
+1.02 Crore per annum or Rs.
+8.50 lakhs permonth during FY 2016-17: NIL.

-There are no inter se relationships between the Directors except that Mr. SudhirMungase Whole-time Director of the Company is brother-in-law of Mr. Shivaji AkhadeManaging Director of the Company.
+There are no inter se relationship between the Directors except that Mr. SudhirMungase Whole-time Director of the Company is brother-in-law of Mr. Shivaji AkhadeManaging Director of the Company.